livecycle/preevy/README.md

 In recent years, preview environments have become increasingly popular, with some PaaS providers even offering deeply integrated preview environments.
 However, setting up preview environments can be a complex and costly task, which is why many teams have been hesitant to implement them.
 `preevy` is designed to simplify this task and provide a framework for provisioning and utilizing preview environments to optimize the PR flow.
-You can read more about the story and philosophy behind Preview here.
+You can read more about the story and philosophy behind `preevy` here.

 ## Getting started